anuragShingare30/NextJs_Guide/Nextjs.md

 ### REACT JS AND REACT HOOKS
 - REACT JS (MAIN BASE FOR FRONTEND)
 - use client
 - use server

 - useFormStatus
 - useFormState
 - useEffect

+- useMutationHook
+- useQuery Hook

 ### STYLING AND CSS ✨